No3371/TLD-SurvivorsLegacy/README.md

 >
 > Survive.

-This a mod for the game The Long Dark.
+A gameplay mod for the game **The Long Dark**.
 It enables a minimal multiplayer interaction.

 When your character die in the game, the mod sends your legacy to someone else who is playing at the moment.
 *(Nothing is stored online, the transmission only happens when someone is sending and someone is receiving.
 Thanks to patchbay.pub)*